Ship to address:

 Package the shocks

 The key to packaging is making sure they have no room to move, whether the shock fills the entire package or you use filler to keep them tight either is fine, but when the shocks are in the package and taped up they should not move in the package, you should not be able to shake them.
 Shipping is very rough business, but packaged correctly they will make it safely . ( We do not have an issue if you compress the shocks for shipment to us to reduce package size, some builders frown upon it but if you have something you can keep them compressed with wire, zip-ties, cable, rope it can defiantly save a lot of size and cost in shipping.
-(The shipping form must be in the package with the shocks)
+(The SHIPPING FORM OR REQUIRED INFO must be in the package with the shocks !!)

 Tape the package